-The aggregate amount of remuneration awarded by the Manager to its staff in respect of the Manager's financial year ended 31 March 2023 was \$\$11.0 million.
-This figure comprised fixed pay of \$\$5.9 million, variable pay of \$\$4.6 million and allowances/benefits-in-kind of \$\$0.5 million.
-There were a total of 52 beneficiaries of the remuneration described above.
+The aggregate amount of remuneration awarded by the Manager to its staff in respect of the Manager's financial year ended 31 March 2024 was \$\$12.3 million.
+This figure comprised fixed pay of \$\$7.2 million, variable pay of \$\$4.6 million and allowances/benefits-in-kind of \$\$0.5 million.
+There was a total of 50 beneficiaries of the remuneration described above.

-In respect of the Manager's financial year ended 31 March 2023, the aggregate amount of remuneration awarded by the Manager to its senior management (who are also members of staff whose actions have a material impact on the risk profile of MPACT) was \$\$6.1 million, comprising eleven individuals identified having considered, among others, their roles and decision making powers.
+In respect of the Manager's financial year ended 31 March 2024, the aggregate amount of remuneration awarded by the Manager to its senior management (who are also members of staff whose actions have a material impact on the risk profile of MPACT) was \$\$6.5 million, comprising 11 individuals identified having considered, among others, their roles and decision-making powers.